Bedroom Tax - The Facts

 What is Bedroom Tax?

-Bedroom Tax (also known as under occupancy charge or the Spare Room Subsidy) is a change to Housing Benefit Entitlement that means you will receive less in housing benefit if you live in a housing association or council property that is deemed to have one or more spare bedrooms.
+Bedroom Tax (also known as under occupancy charge or spare room subsidy) means that you will receive less in Housing Benefit or Housing Costs Element in a Universal Credit claim if you live in a Housing Association or Council property and you are deemed to have one or more spare bedrooms.

-Having one spare bedroom will mean you will lose 14% of your entitled housing benefit.
+Having one spare bedroom will mean that you will lose 14% of your entitled Housing Benefit or Housing Costs Element.

-Having two or more spare bedrooms will mean you will lose 25% of your entitlement.
+Having two or more spare bedrooms will mean that you will lose 25% of your entitled Housing Benefit or Housing Costs element.

-This new tax started affecting properties with spare bedrooms in April 2013.
+This new tax started affecting customers with spare bedrooms in April 2013.

 Who will 'Bedroom Tax' affect?